THE ENFORCEMENT

 In 2022, in partnership with Animal Equality, we published The Enforcement Problem.
 Our report revealed widespread and systemic under-enforcement of the legal frameworks intended to offer protection for farmed animals between the years of 2018 to 2021.
 You can read that report here.

-The Animal Law Foundation has now updated the data for 2022 and 2023 and sadly found no significant improvements.
-The system continues to fail animals.
+In 2024, The Animal Law Foundation released a second report, which updated the data for 2022 and 2023 and sadly found no significant improvements.
+You can read that report here.

 A Call for Accountability